 We stayed in a Junior Suite and loved the sense of tranquility and space.
 Our bed was enormous and there were leather armchairs for us to curl up on, plus a writing desk for old-fashioned correspondence.
 The full-length wooden shutters opened onto an orange tree-filled courtyard and an exposed stone wall revealed the history of the building.
 The only criticism would be that the hall lights stay on all night and shone in around the doorway, so bring an eye mask if this sort of thing bothers you.
-Another Junior Suite has wonderful trompe l'oeil murals and high corniced ceilings, while the 4 Suites come with 18th-century paintings, frescoes or ornate plasterwork.
+Another Junior Suite has wonderful trompe l'oeil murals and high corniced ceilings.

 - Air conditioning